hh-lohmann/multi-git-status/README.md

 mgitstatus
 ==========

+---

+***!!
+DOES NOT `git fetch`, i.e. compares to last / independently fetched state of remotes***

+(NB: Fetching of private repos with authentication possibly on multiple hosts (GitHub, Bitbucket, GitLab, ...) is no walking distance)

+---

 Show uncommitted, untracked and unpushed changes in multiple Git repositories.
 Scan for .git dirs up to **DEPTH** directories deep.
 The default is 2.
 If **DEPTH** is 0, the scan is infinitely deep.